-Graduate with your Harvard degree
+Graduate with Your Harvard Degree

 When you have fulfilled all degree requirements, you will earn your degree: Bachelor of Liberal Arts in extension studies.
 Degrees are awarded in November, March, and May.
-You may participate in the annual Harvard Commencement ceremony in May.
+You participate in the annual Harvard Commencement ceremony in May.

 For information about special academic opportunities, student privileges, and policies, see Completing Your Degree.